 The focus will be on generating disaggregated data for increased public transparency, accountability and financial management that will promote public awareness of gaps in the fulfilment of children’s rights and catalyse Government action.

-For the child-sensitive social protection, UNICEF Thailand aims to strengthen the social protection system to reduce the poverty gap and address major aspects of young children’s well-being.
-The programme will support the costing of child-sensitive social protection models, identification of fiscal space/budget sources, and the formulation of universal child-sensitive social protection policies.
+For child-sensitive social protection, UNICEF Thailand aims to strengthen the social protection system to reduce the poverty gap and address major aspects of children’s well-being.
+The programme will support the costing of child-sensitive social protection models, identification of fiscal space/budget sources and the formulation of universal child-sensitive social protection policies.
 Strategic partnerships will be bolstered with civil society, including academia, for evidence generation and policy advice.

-UNICEF will build the capacity of the Ministry of Social Development and Human Security and other line ministries to effectively design, implement and monitor existing cash transfer schemes to cover all children.
+UNICEF Thailand will build the capacity of the Ministry of Social Development and Human Security and other line ministries to effectively design, implement and monitor existing cash transfer schemes to cover all children.
 Other programme components will benefit from integration with social policy through data and budget analysis for key sectoral plans and policies for children in Thailand.